Eskobars/PracticeProject/README.md

 ## Debugging in Visual Studio

-To succesfully run the debugger I had to adjust a file inside .vscode called launch.json to look like the following:
+To succesfully run the debugger I had to adjust a file inside .vscode folder inside the client directory called launch.json to look like the following:

  ```bash
 {